axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

-This document informs you in detail about incompatibilities that were introduced between Portal versions and tells you what needs to be done to make your existing Portal working with current Axon Ivy engine.
+This document informs you in detail about incompatibilities that were introduced between Portal versions and tells you what needs to be done to make your existing Portal working with current Axon Ivy Engine.

 How to migrate
 --------------